-JCQ guidance taken directly from Instructions for Conducting Examinations 2022-2023 (www.jcq.org.uk/exams-office/ice-instructions-for-conductingexaminations/) section 15, Contingency planning
+JCQ guidance taken directly from Instructions for conducting examinations 2023-2024 section 15, Contingency planning

-15.1 The qualification regulators, awarding bodies and government departments responsible for education have prepared and agreed information for schools and colleges in the event of examinations being seriously disrupted.
+"15.1 The qualification regulators, awarding bodies and government departments responsible for education have prepared and agreed information for schools and colleges in the event of examinations being seriously disrupted.
 This jointly agreed information will ensure consistency of response in the event of major disruption to the examinations system affecting significant numbers of candidates.